goblindegook/network-restricted-members/README.txt

 == Changelog ==

+= 0.3 =
+* Network setting to restrict new users by default.

 = 0.2 =
 * Only network (super) administrators can set this option.
 * Hide access restriction setting for network administrators.